 Before we begin, let’s take a quick look at how a WordPress document management system can help you maximize productivity and stay organized.

 Document Library Pro – the best WordPress file manager plugin

 Once you've installed the Document Library Pro plugin, it will automatically list your files on the front end.
 You can choose between a searchable, interactive table layout, or a tiled layout with the documents displayed in a grid.
 It presents your documents and files on one page (or multiple pages!) for easy WordPress file management.

 Why your WordPress website needs a file manager plugin

-A WP file manager plugin lists documents, PDFs, text files, presentations, spreadsheets, or any other type of document in a filterable, searchable, and sortable table.
+A WP file manager plugin lists documents, PDFs, text files, presentations, spreadsheets, or any other type of document in a filterable, searchable, and sortable layout.
 This makes it easy for people to find the exact document they’re looking for and either read it online or download a copy.

 Here are a few more reasons why you need a file manager on your WordPress website:

 - Share resources within your organization With a WordPress document management system, you can share documents and files with team members and colleagues in your organization at the same time.
 You can also allow them to add more documents and/or files to the list.